Toy Pizza Carrying Case with Undecorated Figure

 The Time Chamber of old was only chrome on the plate on the front - this Regen Chamber is chrome all over.
 If you owned the old C-3PO case, you'll recognize the clear plastic being coated in vac-metal-ish metallic finish, giving a mirror finish to the whole dang thing and also picking up all of your greasy fingerprints.
 It has a hinge joint rather than a stressed plastic piece at the bottom, and there's a latch on top to keep it locked shut.
 It stands freely and has 3 Glyos sockets between the front and the back - you can connect fists or heads or other parts to them.

-It was no surprised that you could keep a figure, or two, or three inside.
-What surprised me was not that the sculpt was amazing, but that the dang thing's Glyos ports worked well.
+It was no surprise that you could keep a figure, or two, or three inside.
+(Well, two or three, that was a surprise.)
+I was also pleased that the sculpt was amazing, and that the dang thing's Glyos ports worked well.
 I assumed they'd be too tight, and I was wrong - it's a smooth fit and you can easily pop parts in there if you're so inclined.
 I was surprised how much fun I was having popping various arms in there.

 This is not a new mold, but it's a new enough presentation that I got super excited to buy three at once in a set.
 Each figure has two heads - one helmeted, one not - with the helmets being molded in color to match the bodies and painted in silver.
 The human heads may be molded in color - I can't tell when I hold them up to the light.